 Kids sit in the Sunday service for the first 10 or so minutes, until the person at the front directs them to go with their leaders to their programs.
-There is a program for kids in primary school, and also a crèche.
+There is a program for kids in primary school during the 10:30am service.
 Kids programs finish at the same time as the service.
 To learn more about the various programs, please see our kids’ activities page.

 While our Senior Pastor has the title of Reverend, we all call him Craig, and he’s quite happy with that!
 You can call all our staff by name.
 We have a staff page where you can find out who they are.

 If you have a question during the sermon you might have an opportunity to ask the preacher afterwards if they allow for question time.
 If you don’t feel comfortable speaking in that context, you can either ask someone you feel comfortable talking to after the service, talk to the preacher after the service or write your question on the connect card.
 The connect card comes with the bulletin that you are given as you enter the building.
 You can put it in the offertory bag when it is passed around near the end of the service, or hand it straight to Craig, the Senior Pastor.
 Regardless of how we receive these cards, only Craig reads them.